containerbuildsystem/osbs-docs/docs/users.rst

 .. code-block:: Dockerfile

-    # Base needs to be scratch
+    # Base needs to be scratch, and multi-stage builds are not allowed
     FROM scratch

     # Make this an operator bundle build